learningequality/kolibri-docs/docs/coach/reports_groups.rst

 Groups
 ------

-Open the **Groups** sub-tab from the main **Reports** view to access the reports about the progress in lessons and quizzes **per each group**.
+Open the **Groups** sub-tab from the main |reports| **Reports** view to access the reports about the progress in lessons and quizzes **per each group**.
 In the main view you can see the table with summary of lessons and quizzes assigned to each group, number of learners and the last activity.

 #.
 Click on group name to view its detailed progress report.
 #.
 From the group **Reports** sub-tab you can click to access each lesson and quiz.